Data-enabled Policy Optimization for the Linear Quadratic Regulator: Conclusion

 \section{Conclusion}

 In this paper, we have proposed the DeePO method that only requires a finite number of PE data to solve the LQR problem.
-By relating the nonconvex optimization problem to a strongly convex program, we have shown the global convergence of DeePO.
+By relating the nonconvex optimization problem to a convex program, we have shown the global convergence of DeePO.
 Furthermore, we have shown that the regularization method can be applied to enhance certainty-equivalence and robust stability without affecting its convergence.
 The implicit regularization property has also provided an insightful understanding on the optimization landscape of DeePO.

-In future, it would be interesting to study DeePO in a more general setting, e.g., the LQR with noisy inputs.
+In future, it would be valuable to discover a strongly convex reparameterization of (\ref{prob:equi}), which may improve the sublinear convergence rate to linear.
+It would also be interesting to study DeePO in a more general setting, e.g., the LQR with noisy inputs.
 Since DeePO is an efficient iterative method, it is expected to be able to applied to online control, where the control performance is constantly improved by collecting more real-time data.
 We are also hopeful that it can be used to solve the adaptive LQR for time-varying systems.

 \begin{appendices}